 Changing Your Returns Status

-Once you save the change, it will reflect on your IngramSpark account but the information will not be sent to distributors immediately.
-Changing your returns status is considered a price change, and price changes only occur once per month in order to ensure a smooth metadata update with our distribution partners.
+Once you save the change, it will reflect on your IngramSpark account but the information will not be sent to retailers immediately.
+Price changes only occur on the first day of each month in order to ensure a smooth metadata update with retailers.

 Please continue reading below for more information regarding returns status changes, as different changes affect titles in different ways.

 *If the terms of a title change from either “Yes-Deliver” or “Yes-Destroy” to “No”, Ingram will provide notice of the change to all retailers; however, booksellers will continue to have the right to return books for a period of 180 days from the date notice is provided to the booksellers, and the publisher will continue to have the obligation to reimburse IngramSpark for the wholesale cost of the books being returned, plus any applicable shipping and handling charges.

 **When the status is changed from “Yes-Deliver” to “No” please be aware that any books returned during the 180 day period will be handled pursuant to the “Yes-Destroy” designation, meaning the books will be destroyed and will not be returned.

-*If the returns status changes from “No” to “Yes-Deliver” or “Yes-Destroy”, booksellers are able to return titles immediately from the date notice is provided to the bookseller.
+*If the returns status changes from “No” to “Yes-Deliver” or “Yes-Destroy”, booksellers are able to return books immediately from the date notice is provided to the bookseller.
 The publisher should be aware that booksellers may return unwanted or overstocked books from the effective date of the change, regardless of when the books were originally purchased.
 Therefore, publishers should be prepared for the consequences of changing historically non-returnable books into returnable books.